fczbkk/cookie-manager/README.md

 // Import the module.
 let CookieManager = require('cookie-manager').CookieManager;

-// Create your object with default values. var MyCookies = new CookieManager('http://google.com/', 7);
+// Create your object with default values.
+All cookies will be saved for

-// Saves cookie 'aaa' with value 'bbb' for domain '.google.com'
-// that is valid for 7 days.
+// domain '.google.com' and will be valid for 7 days. var MyCookies = new CookieManager('http://google.com/', 7);

 MyCookies.set('aaa', 'bbb');

-// Get cookie's value.
 MyCookies.get('aaa'); // => 'bbb'

-// Remove the cookie.
 MyCookies.remove('aaa');
 ```